jiangfengming/teleman/README.md

 You can modify the context properties to interfere the request and response.

 A middleware function should receive response body from `next()`, and can optionally transform the data.
-Finially it should return the data.
+Finally it should return the data.

 ## Static methods
 You can also use Teleman directly without creating an instance.